Fernet: In Chile

-In Chile fernet sales have surged in the early 2020s, with a threefold increase from 2018 to 2022 and an 50% increase in 2024 alone.
-The populairy of fernet in Chile is attributed to a diffusion from Argentina; a country that is geographically and culturally close to Chile.
+In Chile fernet sales have surged in the early 2020s, with a threefold increase from 2018 to 2022 and a 50% increase in 2024 alone.
+The popularity of fernet in Chile is attributed to a diffusion from Argentina; a country that is geographically and culturally close to Chile.
 The influence of Argentines residing in Chile is also credited as a contributing factor for the popularity of fernet.

-Pisco remain the most popular distilled beverage in Chile and its per capita consumption have not decreased despite fernet's increased popularity.
+Pisco remain the most popular distilled beverage in Chile and its per capita consumption has not decreased despite fernet's increased popularity.
 As of 2023 fernet was considered particularly liked by Chilean youths.
 Fernet is commonly consumed with coke as fernet con coca in Chile but some variants of traditional Chilean drinks such as terremoto are also on occasion made with fernet.
-According La Piojera fernet is an ingredient in the original recipe of terremoto but it was replaced at some point by grenadine.
+According to La Piojera, fernet is an ingredient in the original recipe of terremoto, but it was replaced at some point by grenadine.